ghostbuster91/blogposts/content/posts/router2023/index.md

+---
-# Nixos based router in 2023 - Part 1 - Hardware
+title: "Nixos based router in 2023 - Part 1 - Hardware"
+date: 2023-10-22
+draft: false
+tags: ["nixos", "networking", "kernel"]
+description: "What happens when you try to run nixos on some random hw"
+---

 After spending a few months with NixOS as my daily driver and successfully resolving most of the issues I encountered (unlike the fortunate users of user-friendly distros like Ubuntu), I now feel empowered and free, especially because I can put everything into a VCS.